Cat-Lady/Beccas-Endless-Expansion/README.md

-#### This is a modified version of Becca's Endless Expansion, made in preparation of integrating the content with "Endless Sky: Captain's Edition"
+##### This is a modified version of Becca's Endless Expansion, made in preparation of integrating the content with "Endless Sky: Captain's Edition" reboot of the game.

 # Becca-s-Endless-Expansion
 New weapons, outfits and ships for many factions of the game Endless Sky, all with new sprites close to the vanilla ones!
 All you